Friends of St. Vincent Park

 Phone: 410-962-5078

-To Those Who Wish to Make Donations in Our Park:
+To Those Who Wish to “Give Back” in St. Vincent’s Park:

-All who wish to bring donations of food to those in the park must be registered on our park calendar.
-To get on this calendar, please use the contact information listed above.
+All who wish to bring donations of food or services onto St. Vincent’s property must be registered on our park calendar.
+To get on the calendar, please call the parish office at the number above.
 See this Letter to see why we decided to coordinate the park donors.

 Park Guidelines: